-Live is the final delivery phase.
+Live is the final User Centred Design (UCD) and delivery phase.

-Why do we need Live?
+Why do we need the Live phase?

 To ensure the Minimum Viable Product (MVP) is not the end of the process but is recognised as the start.
 The MVP should now be improved continuously, based on user feedback, analytics and further research.

-What happens in Live?
+What happens in the Live phase?

 You’ll repeat the whole process (Discovery, Alpha and Beta) for smaller pieces of work as the service continues running.
 Find something that needs improvement, research solutions, iterate, release.

 Refer back to your vision and ensure you remain focussed on providing a fully resilient service for all end users.

 - use analytics to accurately monitor the key performance indicators identified in the building of your service